antony-a1/ivory/doc/dictionary.md

 1. Build out an ivory repository config file format.
 The format needs to
    include:
-     - The metadata version (i.e. the schema version not the versions of values stored).
+   - The meta-data version (i.e. the schema version not the versions of values stored).
      Default to `1` for existing repositories without a version, which we will say is the current text versions spec'd out above.
 And Default to `<latest>` for new repositories.

    - The repository timezone (This will be tricky to migrate to, but given that we know the only users are in "Australia/Sydney" that will have to be the default, and we will need to mandate a timezone id on `ivory create-repo` in the future).
+     The motivation for this is discussed in <https://github.com/ambiata/ivory/blob/master/doc/dates.md>.

+   The config should map to a data-structure in `ivory-core`, with standard mechanisms to print an parse.

-   Add a path onto `Repository` that specifies location of config in repository.
+   Add a path onto `Repository` that specifies location of config in repository, probably `metadata/ivory.conf` or similar.

+   The config is probably best as plain text as it is useful to be able to inspect it without ivory tooling.

 2. Build up an ivory repository start-up module that controls reading